 #2: Clogged Air Filter

 If you notice that your chainsaw is having trouble idling and not starting up, it could be because there is a blockage in your air filter.
-If it becomes clogged, it will restrict the amount of air going into the engine, making it difficult for the engine to start up.
+If it becomes clogged, it will restrict the amount of air going into the engine, making the chainsaw start up and die after you have given it gas.

 #3: Corroded Spark Plug